oauth2-proxy/oauth2-proxy/docs/configuration/configuration.md

 ### Config File

-Every command line argument can be specified in a config file by replacing hypens (-) with underscores (\_).
+Every command line argument can be specified in a config file by replacing hyphens (-) with underscores (\_).
 If the argument can be specified multiple times, the config option should be plural (trailing s).

 An example [oauth2-proxy.cfg]({{ site.gitweb }}/contrib/oauth2-proxy.cfg.example) config file is in the contrib directory.
 It can be used by specifying `--config=/etc/oauth2-proxy.cfg`